 Forest protection from fire is best achieved by access.
-Since this lot has good access from road frontage and the trail system, in the case of a fire, most areas are accessible.
-However, due to the high water table, some fill, such as grave or rock, could be used to improve and build up the trail system.
+Since this lot has good access, though not legally, in the case of a fire, most areas are accessible.

 Threatened and Endangered Species and Unique Natural Communities

 In order to best preserve biodiversity on the landscape, rare plant and wildlife species, as well as other natural communities, need to be identified and protected.
 Protection of such areas during a timber harvest would include a buffer zone and avoiding making any changes in the composition or condition of the stand.
 No threatened or endangered species or unique natural communities were observed at the time of the timber cruise, thought stands should be observed during different seasons when species or natural communities might have a more obvious appearance.